 Greek names: Κόραξ (Korax); Κρατήρ (Krater)

-These two adjacent constellations are linked in a moral tale that goes back at least to the time of Eratosthenes.
+These two adjacent constellations are linked in a moral tale that goes back at least to the time of Eratosthenes in the third century BC.
 As told by Ovid in his Fasti, Apollo was about to make a sacrifice to Zeus and sent the crow to fetch water from a running spring.
 The crow flew off with a bowl in its claws until it came to a fig tree laden with unripe fruit.
 Ignoring its orders, the crow waited several days for the fruit to ripen, by which time Apollo had been forced to find a source of water for himself.

 Corvus and Crater, two adjacent constellations on the back of Hydra, shown on Chart XIX of the Uranographia of Johann Bode (1801).
 In ancient Greece, a krater was a bowl or vase used for mixing wine with water, rather than a cup as we know it.